Akron RubberDucks: Akron Aeros

 The following year, the Aeros put together a 30-game "worst-to-first" turnaround; after finishing the prior year 34½ games back, they proceeded to win the Southern Division in 1998 by 8½ games.
 However, after losing in the playoffs that year, it would be three more years until the Aeros found their way back to the postseason.

 On September 6, 1999, the Aeros set an Eastern League attendance record for three consecutive seasons.
-They once again led all Double-A teams after 522,459 fans attended 17 games at 7 17 Credit Union Park in 1999.
+They once again led all Double-A teams after 522,459 fans attended 17 games at Canal Park in 1999.

 In 2002, the team posted a 93–48 record, the third-highest win total in the Eastern League in 50 years.
 Their success continued, as they won two league championships (their first since moving to Ohio) in 2003 and 2005.
 In 2006, the Aeros again posted the best regular-season record in the league, but lost the playoff title to the Portland Sea Dogs after taking the series to a deciding fifth game.

 From 2005 to 2008, the Aeros advanced to the Eastern League Championship Series (ELCS).
 Although the Aeros won the ELCS in 2005, they were defeated in three consecutive trips from 2006 to 2008.

 In 2009, the Aeros again advanced to the league championship and defeated the Connecticut Defenders (three games to one), capping a 95-win season and their third title in the last seven years.
 Jared Head was named the playoff MVP.

 In their first three seasons in Canal Park, the Aeros led all of Double-A in attendance, becoming the first team at that level to draw a half-million fans in a single season.